Search

 2. Continuous Glucose Monitors (CGMs)

 CGMs have gained popularity in recent years due to their ability to provide real-time glucose data.
 A tiny sensor is placed just under the skin, often on the belly or arm, to keep track of glucose levels all the time.
-This technology provides alerts for high and low blood sugar levels, enabling individuals to take action before serious issues arise.
+This technology provides alerts for high and low Blood Sugar Monitoring levels, enabling individuals to take action before serious issues arise.
 According to a study published in Diabetes Technology & Therapeutics, users of CGMs experienced a 1% reduction in A1C levels compared to those using traditional monitoring methods.

 3. Laboratory Tests